Cancer pharmacogenomics: Challenges

 One of the biggest challenges in using pharmacogenomics to study cancer is the difficulty in conducting studies in humans.
 Drugs used for chemotherapy are too toxic to give to healthy individuals, which makes it difficult to perform genetic studies between related individuals.
 Furthermore, some mutations occur at high frequencies, whereas others occur at very low frequencies, so there is often a need to screen a large number of patients in order to identify those with a particular genetic marker.
 And, although genomic-driven analyses is effective for stratifying patients and identifying possible treatment options, it is often difficult for laboratories to get reimbursed for these genomic sequencing tests.
 Thus, tracking clinical outcomes for patients whom undergo sequencing is key to demonstrating both the clinical utility and cost-effectiveness of pharmacogenomics within cancer.

 Another challenge is that cancer patients are often treated with different combinations and dosages of drugs, so finding a large sample of patients that have been treated the same way is rare.
 So, studying the pharmacogenomics of a specific drug of interest is difficult, and, because additional identical trials may not be feasible, it can be difficult to replicate discoveries.

 Furthermore, studies have shown that drug efficacy and toxicity are likely multigenic traits.
 Since pathways contain multiple genes, various combinations of driver mutations could promote tumour progression.
 This can make it difficult to distinguish between functional driver mutations versus random, nonfunctional mutations.

 Future

 With new tools and technologies continuing to develop, there are growing opportunities to analyze cancer at the single-cell level.
 Corresponding approaches with whole-genome sequencing can also be applied to single-cell sequences and analyses.
 This level of pharmacogenomics has implications in personalized medicine, as single-cell RNA sequencing and genotyping can characterize subclones of the same tumour, and lead to the identification therapy-resistant cells, as well as their corresponding pathways.

-As the ability to analyze and profile cancers continues to improve, so will the therapies developed to treat them.
-And, with increasing attention being given to whole-genome sequencing and single-cell sequencing, there will be a growing amount of pharmacogenomic data to analyze.
-These analyses will rely on new and improved bioinformatics tools to help identify targetable genes and pathways, to help select safer and more effect therapies for cancer patients.